arnoldt100/anansi/documentation/source/Classes/LoggerFactory.cpp.rst

 Operators
 ^^^^^^^^^

-.. function:: TaskGroup& TaskGroup::operator=( TaskGroup const & other) = delete
+.. function:: LoggerFactory& LoggerFactory::operator=( LoggerFactory const & other)

     The assignment operator.

-.. function:: TaskGroup& TaskGroup::operator=( TaskGroup && other)
+.. function:: LoggerFactory& LoggerFactory::operator=( LoggerFactory && other)

     The assignment-move operator.